getdozer/dozer-samples/usecases/imdb-analytics/description_files/experiment3.md

 ![Insights](../images/exp3_stores.png)

  - Roughly took `2 mins` to process all the records.
- - Took about the same time as Exp2 since the same data was ingested, and processing of data was less contributing to the overall time.
+ - Took about the same time as Exp2 since the same data was ingested.
- - There were significantly less store operations than Exp2, majorly due to CTEs being introducted.
  - Pipeline latency stayed under `0.25s`.

 | Start Time  | End Time   | Elapsed    |